-Below the surface of Asia's vast waters, new weapons of war and the methods of thwarting them are proliferating.
+In this essay, Peter Hayes describes how below the vast waters of Asia, new weapons of war and the methods of thwarting them are proliferating.
 Advances in submarines by the world's great navies are being joined by an increasing number of states in the region that are building their own military presence beneath the waves.
-Peter Hayes takes a look at the growing threat these developments pose, and some ideas for mitigating them.
+He suggests that enhanced vessel traffic underwater control schemes and increased transparency of submarine operations be introduced to reduce the risk of underwater conflict escalating into war, and even nuclear war.